Keeping you connected

 Thank you for your understanding during this difficult time.
 We hope to restore normal service as soon as we can.

 If you find it very difficult to use public transport because of your disability and live in one of the seven West Midlands metropolitan district councils, then you should be able to benefit from our Ring and Ride service.
 Ring and Ride is a door-to-door service and has been running for over 30 years – one of the largest such services in the world!
 The minibuses used have ramps and lifts, so if you’re a wheelchair user or find steps difficult, you can easily use the service.

-It operates on Monday to Saturday from 8.00am to 11.00pm, excluding Christmas Day, Boxing Day, New Year’s Day and Bank Holiday Mondays.
-We do operate a limited service on Sundays.
+The service currently operates on Monday to Saturday from 8.30am to 3.30pm, excluding Christmas Day, Boxing Day, New Year’s Day and Bank Holiday Mondays.
 You can get to local destinations in your neighbourhood and up to half a mile into an adjoining area.
 A limited cross-boundary service will allow you to travel beyond the half-mile limit, to anywhere in operating areas adjoining your own.
 When travelling you can take a companion with you, but you just need to book in advance.
 You may also take dependent children with you.

 To register, contact the office for the area in which you live.
 You can also register on the Ring and Ride Website.
 If you’re unsure as to which area you live in, please ring the Ring and Ride Head Office on 0121 327 8128.
 Once registered, you should be able to book a trip by ringing the booking line telephone number for your area.

 Tell the operator your registration number, where you want to go and when.
 If they are able to accommodate your request, they’ll confirm it there and then.
 If one or more parts of the journey can’t be provided at the time requested, you’ll be offered an alternative time.